XibenN/nsReisplanner/README.md

 If the interpreter "Python" is not selected, click on the dropdown and click "Show all"
 Click the + button and click on "System Interpreter" and on OK.
 Make sure PIP is in the list.

-Clone this code and go to the directory in Powershell.
+Go to the directory in Powershell.
 type 'pip install virtualenv'
 (Make sure Powershell is opened as Administrator.)